 My webserving needs are extremely simple.
 This website only consists of static files that need to be served from a file system.

-So I wrote Treehouse, a web server with automatic HTTPS, less than 200
+treehouse, a privilege dropping web server with automatic HTTPS, less than 200

 lines of code, a single direct third-party dependency and two indirect